 Books news and reviews from the Kennebec Journal and Morning Sentinel.

-This Maine author’s YA novel is now a stage musical
+This Maine author’s YA novel could be headed for Broadway

 ‘Freak the Mighty,’ by Rodman Philbrick of Kittery, was published in 1993.
-It will make its theatrical debut in Cleveland next month.
+It will make its theatrical debut in Cleveland next month, a test run for Broadway.

 UMaine professor looks for ghosts in Stephen King’s work